ngiraud/posttype-management/readme.md

 php artisan posttype:remove MYPOSTTYPE
 ```

-BE CAREFUL : The associated route will not be removed!
+!!!
+The associated route will not be removed !!!

 ### Columns
-The default columns added to a post type are these ones :
+The default columns added to a post type are:

 ```php
 $table->increments('id');